-The Wells Fargo Jazz for Teens Program welcomes beginning and experienced students alike.
+TD Jazz for Teens Program welcomes beginning and experienced students alike.
 You are coming to this program to learn and we are ALL still learning.

 - Your video should be in mp4 or MOV video format.
 You can use your phone, computer, or camera to record.

 - Your video should have a length of 5-7 minutes.

 - Film horizontally with your face in the top 2/3 of the screen

 - Film indoors to avoid the ambient sound (wind etc.).